AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 seo-title: Learn how to integrate AEM Forms with Adobe Analytics.
 ---

-# Integrate with Adobe Analytics {#integrate-aem-forms-with-adobe-analytics}
+# Integrate with [!DNL Adobe Analytics] {#integrate-aem-forms-with-adobe-analytics}

-AEM Forms integrates with Adobe Analytics that allows you to capture and track performance metrics for your published forms and documents.
+AEM Forms integrates with [!DNL Adobe Analytics] that allows you to capture and track performance metrics for your published forms and documents.
 The objective behind analyzing these metrics is to make informed decisions based on data about the changes required to make forms or documents more usable.

-After performing the actions mentioned in this article, you can configure and view reports in Adobe Analytics, as demonstrated in the following video:
+After performing the actions mentioned in this article, you can configure and view reports in [!DNL Adobe Analytics], as demonstrated in the following video:

 >[!VIDEO](https://video.tv.adobe.com/v/337262)

-You can use Adobe Analytics to discover interaction patterns and problems users face while using adaptive forms.
-Out of the box, Adobe Analytics tracks and stores information about the following events:
+You can use [!DNL Adobe Analytics] to discover interaction patterns and problems users face while using adaptive forms.
+Out of the box, [!DNL Adobe Analytics] tracks and stores information about the following events:

 * **Render**: Number of times a form is opened.